refinedev/refine/documentation/tutorial/routing/redirects/react-router/index.md

 export const CreateProduct = () => {
   const { onFinish, mutationResult } = useForm({
-    refineCoreProps: {
     // highlight-start
     // We can also provide `false` to disable the redirect.
     // Default value is `"list"`.
     redirect: "edit",
     // highlight-end
-    },
   });

   /* ... */